hdekjsne/frontend-project-44/README.md

 ***

-This is a student project done by me for [Hexlet](https://ru.hexlet.io).
+This is a student project done while studying at [Hexlet](https://ru.hexlet.io).